-I know, I know; this is easier said than done.
+Yes; this is easier said than done.
 You get everything put away and you resolve not to let messes pile up.
 But life gets in the way.
 You work late, so you get off your cleaning schedule.
 Or you get sick, so you let things go a bit.
-Or you pick the end-of-year tomatoes before an early frost and there's nowhere to pile them but on the kitchen counters, and there they'll sit until next weekend, when you finally have some time to deal with them--and somehow, because of that clutter, other clutter multiplies around it.
-I don't know how this happens but it seems to be a law of physics that clutter breeds more clutter.
+Or you pick all the end-of-year tomatoes before an early frost and there's nowhere to pile them but on the kitchen counters, and there they'll sit until next weekend, when you finally have some time to deal with them--and somehow, because of that clutter, other clutter multiplies around it.
+It seems to be a law of physics that clutter breeds more clutter.

 First, Define the Clutter

 How you define clutter in the kitchen is largely a factor of what you want sitting out on your counters vs. what you don't want sitting out.
 Decide what this is, then make it a habit to remove all non-desirable objects.

 Everybody's idea of what constitutes clutter will be different.
 For example, some people like to have crocks of utensils sitting out on the counter in easy reach of the stove, while some people consider that clutter.
 Some people have a lot of countertop appliances they leave out--coffee maker, toaster oven, scale, food processor, blender, instant pot--while some people prefer to pull them out only when they're going to use them.

 Sometimes, because of limited storage space, people have to let things sit out even if they prefer not to.